 A note of warning: Universal isn't kidding about stowing loose articles in the free lockers.
 The ride is not intense in a roller-coaster kind of way.
 But we did lose items from our pockets as the bench moved us into a prone position and shook us down.
 You would too, if you have anything in your pockets.

 The vehicles' freedom of movement combined with the enveloping screens gives a 'you-are-there', dimensional quality.
-Among the many design mysteries that had me scratching my head was the fact that the vehicles are constantly moving forward on a track through the ride building, yet the screens remain fixed in front of the benches for at least 20 seconds at a time for each of the filmed sequences.
+Among the many design mysteries that had us scratching our heads was the fact that the vehicles are constantly moving forward on a track through the ride building, yet the screens remain fixed in front of the benches for at least 20 seconds at a time for each of the filmed sequences.
 Each ride vehicle has its own mini domed screen that follows it for the duration of each sequence and the vehicle and screen follow a circular path for each scene.

 Considering the number of vehicles in the high-capacity ride, that's a lot of screens.
 And a testament to the ingenuity and level of attention lavished on Forbidden Journey.